linuxfanboy4/mdview/README.md

 - Python's `re` module for advanced pattern matching
 - `rich` library for beautiful terminal output
 - `markdown2` for HTML conversion
-- `pygments` for syntax highlights in code blocks
+- `pygments` for syntax highlights in code blocks based on the language
 - Custom ANSI escape code handling for precise styling

 The script includes comprehensive regular expressions to handle: